UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 ![null_distribution.PNG](/image)

 The above table shows that two columns, cmp_fname_c2 and cmp_lname_c2, have a large number of missing attribute.
-Missing attributes mean that it will be impossible to check the similarity value of the attribute for that particular record against other records and this could result in increasing the difficulty of finding matches.
+Missing attributes mean that it will be impossible to check the similarity of the attribute for that particular record against other records and this could result in increasing the difficulty of finding matches.

 In order to see this effect, we took a look at the distribution of the missing attributes in the correctly matched records and records that are not a match.